 Voting: Every Director has one vote.
-The chairperson has a casting vote provided there are three or more Directors present at the meeting and entitled to vote .
+The chairperson has a casting vote provided there are three or more Directors present at the meeting and entitled to vote.
 A resolution of the Board is passed if it is agreed to by all Directors present without dissent, or if a majority of the votes cast on it are in favour of the resolution.
 A Director present at a meeting of the Board is presumed to have agreed to, and to have voted in favour of, a resolution of the Board unless he or she expressly dissents from or votes against, or expressly abstains from voting on, the resolution at the meeting.

 Written resolution: A resolution in writing, signed or assented to by all the Directors is as valid and effective as if passed at a meeting of the Board duly convened and held.
-Any such resolution may consist of several documents (including facsimile or other similar means of communication) in similar form, each signed or assented to by one or more Directors.
+Any such resolution may consist of several documents (including electronic or other similar means of communication) in similar form, each signed or assented to by one or more Directors.
 A copy of any such resolution shall be entered in the Records.

 Committees: A committee of Directors shall, in the exercise of the powers delegated to it, comply with any procedural or other requirements imposed on it by the Board.
 Subject to any such requirements, the provisions of this Constitution relating to proceedings of Directors apply, with appropriate modification, to meetings of a committee of Directors.